 The bill amends existing laws regarding reading assessment and intervention in Wyoming schools, specifically targeting the implementation of individualized reading plans.
-It eliminates the option for school districts to use group reading plans, mandating that all students identified with reading difficulties, including dyslexia, must be placed on individualized reading plans that utilize appropriate evidence-based intervention programs.
+It eliminates the option for schools to use group reading plans, mandating that all students identified with reading difficulties, including dyslexia, must be placed on individualized reading plans that utilize appropriate evidence-based intervention programs.
 Additionally, the bill modifies the requirements for school and district improvement plans, ensuring they include strategies for increasing reading proficiency and detailing the training received by reading teachers.

 Statutes affected: 25LSO-0094 v1.1: 21-3-401